FoalTS/foal/docs/blog/2021-02-17-whats-new-in-version-2-part-1.md

 ![Banner](./assets/whats-new-in-version-2-part-1/banner.png)

-Version 2 of Foal has been released in December 2020 🎉.
-This series of four articles presents the major new features.

-Let's get started!
+This article presents some improvements introduced in version 2 of FoalTS:
+- the new CLI commands
+- the service and application initialization
+- the `AppController` interface
+- custom error-handling & hook post functions
+- accessing file metadata during uploads

 <!--truncate-->

+> This article is the part 1 of the series of articles *What's new in version 2.0*.
+Part 2 can be found [here](./2021-03-02-whats-new-in-version-2-part-2.md).

 ## New CLI commands